 Linked Dataset Description

-There are three main components in the RDF dataset: GDA content, metadata description of the RDF dataset (VoID description), and linkouts to other Linked Datasets.
-The current RDF representation of DisGeNET (v4.0.0) has 30,506,021 triples serialized in Turtle syntax that annotate 429,036 gene-disease associations (GDAs), 17,381 genes, and 15,093 diseases involved in these associations.
-The RDF graph model is centered on the GDA concept, and different information around GDA, such as the gene and disease involved, and the type of association is represented.
-Also, the gene identified by the Entrez or NCBI GeneID and the disease identified by the UMLS CUI have different attributes annotated (see the Schema below).
+There are four main components in the RDF dataset: GDA content, VDA content, metadata description of the RDF dataset (VoID description), and linkouts to other Linked Datasets.
+The current RDF representation of DisGeNET (v6.0.0) has 62,359,775 triples serialized in Turtle syntax.
+The triples annotate 628,685 gene-disease associations (GDAs), 17,549 genes, and 24,166 diseases, disorders, traits, and clinical or abnormal human phenotypes and 210,498 variant-disease associations (VDAs), between 117,337 variants and 10,358 diseases, traits, and phenotypes.
+The RDF graph model is centered around two concepts the GDA concept and the VDA concept and their attributes.
+The genes are identified by the NCBI Entrez identifiers and the diseases are identified by the UMLS CUI and the variants are identified by the dbSNP id.
 Entities and properties are semantically defined using standard ontologies such as the National Cancer Institute thesaurus (NCIt), and resources identified by using de-referenceable IRIs.
 GDAs are integrated using the DisGeNET Association Type Ontology and they are semantically harmonized using SIO classes (see the DisGeNET ontology section below).

 A full dataset description of the RDF Linked Dataset is provided using among others the Vocabulary of Interlinked Datasets (VoID), an RDF Schema W3C recommended vocabulary for expressing metadata about RDF datasets.
 This dataset description, which is compliant with the W3C HCLS specification and the Open PHACTS specification, includes the provenance of the DisGeNET relational database, the primary databases, and the BeFree text mining tool (see the DisGeNET VoID file description).
 The type of curation and level of evidence of each original database are also tracked and annotated.
 Each data instance in DisGeNET is explicitly referenced to this dataset description in order to granulate and trace back the provenance to the instance level.